glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Detailed design<a name="detailed-design"/>

 When a generic value is constrained to `BitwiseCopyable`, the value operations for that value will be carried out more efficiently and can copy into and out of unaligned storage.
-A large collection of types conforming to is built up, mostly automatically.
+A large collection of types conforming to the protocol is built up, mostly automatically.
 Because the collection is large, these advantages will be widely realized.

 ### Value operations